zhennann/egg-born-showcase-watch-articles/README.md

-# EggBorn.js ShowCase: Watch Articles
+# EggBorn.js Showcase: Watch Articles

 This is a showcase for EggBorn.js, and also is a powerful tool to watch articles's statistics automatically, such as visits, stars, replies, etc.